Clostridium difficile Guidelines and Resources

 CDC C. difficile guidelines.

-- APIC: Guide to the Elimination of Clostridium difficile in Healthcare Settings (PDF:2.56MB/100 pages)
+- APIC: Guide to the Elimination of Clostridium difficile in Healthcare Settings (PDF)

 APIC Elimination Guide.
 Large file advisory- file may take some time to download.